Mini Diarium documentation

 Inserting Images

-You can add images to your entries in three ways:
+You can add images to your entries in several ways:

 • Paste an image from the clipboard.